Lumos Pharma, Inc. (NASDAQ:LUMO) Short Interest Update

-Lumos Pharma, Inc. (NASDAQ:LUMO – Get Rating) saw a significant decline in short interest in March.
-As of March 31st, there was short interest totalling 20,900 shares, a decline of 37.0% from the March 15th total of 33,200 shares.
+Lumos Pharma, Inc. (NASDAQ:LUMO – Get Rating) was the target of a significant decrease in short interest during the month of March.
+As of March 31st, there was short interest totalling 20,900 shares, a decrease of 37.0% from the March 15th total of 33,200 shares.
+Approximately 0.5% of the company’s shares are short sold.
 Based on an average daily volume of 25,600 shares, the days-to-cover ratio is currently 0.8 days.
-Currently, 0.5% of the shares of the stock are sold short.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Goldman Sachs Group Inc. bought a new stake in Lumos Pharma in the fourth quarter valued at about $2,467,000.
-Wells Fargo & Company MN increased its holdings in Lumos Pharma by 30.0% in the second quarter.
-Wells Fargo & Company MN now owns 215,958 shares of the company’s stock valued at $2,159,000 after purchasing an additional 49,873 shares during the last quarter.
-Minerva Advisors LLC bought a new stake in Lumos Pharma in the third quarter valued at about $321,000.
-Connor Clark & Lunn Investment Management Ltd. increased its holdings in Lumos Pharma by 4.7% in the third quarter.
-Connor Clark & Lunn Investment Management Ltd. now owns 33,427 shares of the company’s stock valued at $318,000 after purchasing an additional 1,489 shares during the last quarter.
-Finally, Geode Capital Management LLC increased its holdings in Lumos Pharma by 22.3% in the third quarter.
-Geode Capital Management LLC now owns 28,356 shares of the company’s stock valued at $269,000 after purchasing an additional 5,164 shares during the last quarter.
-Institutional investors and hedge funds own 40.48% of the company’s stock.

 Lumos Pharma, Inc is a clinical-stage biopharmaceutical company, which engages in the development and commercialization of therapeutics for rare diseases.
 Its product includes LUM-201, an oral growth hormone stimulating small molecule for the treatment of pediatric growth hormone deficiency (PGHD).
 The company was founded on June 4, 1999 and is headquartered in Austin, TX.